Colorado & Nebraska Panhandle Severe Weather Outlook

 Is a storm-damage roof inspection free?

 Yes.
-Commercial Roofing Contractor provides free roof inspections across Colorado, documents any damage, pulls the National Weather Service report for your date of loss, and can meet your insurance adjuster on the roof at no charge.
+Commercial Roofing Contractor provides free roof inspections across Colorado and the Nebraska Panhandle, documents any damage, pulls the National Weather Service report for your date of loss, and can meet your insurance adjuster on the roof at no charge.

-Which Colorado cities do you serve for storm and hail roofing?
+Which cities do you serve for storm and hail roofing?

-We cover two regions from two Colorado offices.
+We cover three regions from three offices.
 From our Denver office we serve the Denver metro and Front Range, including Denver, Aurora, Lakewood, Arvada, Westminster, Thornton, Centennial, Highlands Ranch, Littleton, Englewood, Wheat Ridge, Commerce City, Northglenn, Brighton, Broomfield, Parker, Castle Rock, Lone Tree, Golden, Louisville, Lafayette, Erie, Boulder, Longmont, Loveland, Fort Collins, Greeley, Windsor, Firestone, Evergreen, and Elizabeth.
 From our Grand Junction office we serve the Grand Valley and Western Slope, including Grand Junction, Fruita, Palisade, Clifton, Fruitvale, Orchard Mesa, Redlands, Loma, Mack, Whitewater, and De Beque.
+From our Scottsbluff office we serve the Nebraska Panhandle, including Scottsbluff, Gering, Terrytown, Mitchell, Minatare, Melbeta, Morrill, Bayard, Lyman, and Bridgeport.
 If your town sits near one of these, call the closest office and we can almost always help.

 What is the Palmer Divide and why does it cause so much hail?